Fair Practices Minority Business Enterprise/Disadvantaged Business Enterprise (MBE/DBE)

-MTA's MBE/DBE Program is an important economic development and business support program for the minority business community.
+MTA's MBE/DBE Programs are an important economic development and business support program for the minority business community.
 This program is designed to achieve the maximum, practical level of business participation on contracts by this Administration.

 MTA provides technical assistance and contracting opportunities for Minority and Disadvantaged Business Enterprises in an effort to enable them to compete with the general contracting community.